Zap-09/Imgcon/README.md

 - Add a filter to include and exclude file type when batch conversion

-- Add a settings config.
-Currently all default values are hardcoded.
+- ~~Add a settings config.
+Currently all default values are hardcoded.~~ <br>
+  - This was added in 1.4.0

 - Want to add more file types and functions

+- Want to make a GUI version of this program